-Of the employee population, around 32% are women.
+Of the employee population, around 31% are women.
 The gender difference is mainly due to the peculiarity of the business which, especially in the past, mainly attracted male professional figures.
-However, LU-VE Group has seen a 20% increase in the number of female employees compared to 2020.
-In fact, in the previous year the female population represented 30%.
-Although the Group's objective over the next few years is to increase this percentage by promoting specific projects, the increase in 2021 represents a good result in a sector based on technical-scientific knowledge historically linked to male figures.
-In this regard, please refer to what is described in the 2021 Sustainability Report, available on the company's website at the address: www.luvegroup.com, "Investor Relations" - "Sustainability/ESG" section.
+Since the Group's objective over the next few years is to increase this percentage by promoting specific projects, in 2022 LU-VE launched a project to investigate gender gaps across the various Group companies.
+The analysis performed, in addition to the presence of women in managerial and executive roles, also analysed any pay gaps in all roles and positions.
+The areas identified were then included in an action plan headed by the Group's HR Department.
+In this regard, please refer to what is described in the 2022 Sustainability Report, available on the company's website at the address: www.luvegroup.com, "Investor Relations" - "Sustainability/ESG" section.